 This page is the hub of our website for finding homeschool resources.
 We have posts on this site detailing homeschool science resources, geography resources and so on.
-Below we also give you some useful links to online learning resources, curriculum, and books.
+Below we also give you some useful links to online learning resources, curriculum, supplies, and books.
 If you can’t find the resource or topic you need below, do come back.
 We’re working hard on building this content every day, no website is ever born fully complete.

 What is a Homeschool Resource?